Learn 14 Chord Types using Drop 2 Chord Voicings

 For your reference, the interval formula for each of the fourteen chords is as follows:

-You will see from the PDF file below that it is actually quite straightforward to construct the full list of fourteen chords from the original four in my earlier lesson, by just making small adjustments and therefore the task of learning all the chords is actually not that onerous.
+You will see from the PDF file (attached below) that it is actually quite straightforward to construct the full list of fourteen chords from the original four, by just making small adjustments and therefore the task of learning all the chords is actually not that onerous.

-You will also see in the PDF below that I have organised the chords by inversion using the same fretboard locations as I used in the initial lesson.
+You will also see in the PDF file that I have organised the chords by inversion.
 Note too that all the chords are illustrated with a G root note, so you will need to eventually transpose them to other keys etc.

-Once you have done the above, take a well known composition (perhaps a common jazz standard) where you can employ these chords liberally and practice ‘comping’ your way through the harmony using only the top four strings and these Drop 2 chord voicings.
+Once you have learned the voicings, take a well known composition (perhaps a common jazz standard) where you can employ these chords liberally and practice ‘comping’ your way through the harmony using only the top four strings and these Drop 2 chord voicings.
 Over time you will see the real musical value in doing this and it will greatly increase your harmonic understanding on the fingerboard.

 Drop 2 chords are great for accompaniment, adding into improvisational passages for extra colour and also for solo guitar, so these voicings will become an invaluable part of your harmonic palette.
 Enjoy.